Skip to main content

 Why Beauty Carries Outsized Exposure

 Beauty brands carry disproportionate exposure under the May 2026 framework because the category accounts for a structurally higher share of sponsored AR Lens volume than any other vertical on Snapchat.
-Industry estimates through 2024-2026 place beauty at 40-55% of sponsored AR Lens spend, with colour cosmetics, skincare, and hair categories driving the majority of that volume.
+Industry reporting consistently describes beauty as one of the largest categories of sponsored AR Lens spend, with colour cosmetics, skincare, and hair categories driving much of that volume.
 The structural concentration produces parallel concentration of enforcement attention; Snapchat's policy team monitors the category at higher cadence than less-active verticals, and the May 2026 framework was informed by patterns observed primarily in beauty creative review.
 The exposure is not theoretical — beauty brands operating non-compliant Lens experiences during the framework's grace window faced consequences ranging from individual Lens rejection to portfolio-wide review of all submitted creative, with some agency relationships reset under platform expectations.
 The structural exposure interacts with regulatory attention from FTC, regional regulators including French ARCOM and Italian AGCOM, and consumer protection authorities; beauty influencer content has been a recurring enforcement focus across these frameworks through 2023-2026, and the AR Lens framework adds another compliance dimension that beauty brands must integrate into a category that already operates under elevated regulatory attention.

 Sponsored Lens Mechanics